limhawjia/js-slang/README.md

+Improving Source §4 GPU
+====
+This repository is a fork of https://github.com/source-academy/js-slang that aims to improve the implementation of Source §4 GPU.

+Source §4 GPU is an extension which allows users to accelerate their Source programs by utilizing their GPU for certain parallelizable operations.

+We have identified unnecessary restrictions in the existing implementation and expanded the scope of user programs that can be parallelized.
+Our goal is to make it easier and less restrictive for a Source programmer to exploit parallel computation using the GPU.

+js-slang
+====
 Open-source implementations of the programming language *Source*.
 Source is a series of small subsets of JavaScript, designed for teaching university-level programming courses for computer science majors,